Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

+where $v$ is a mass scale, the $f_n(y)$'s are the KK wave functions (mass dimension $1/2$) associated to the KK-modes $h_n(x)$.
 The EDS is flat, so the KK-scale is defined as $M_{KK} = 1/\rho$.
 As in the original AS model, $V(H)$ is chosen such that the 0-mode (identified with a SM-like Higgs boson) has a flat wave function:

 In the 4D EFT obtained by integrating over the EDS, the action includes the terms:

 where $m_\psi = y_0 \, v$ is the mass of the Dirac fermion